-PLEASE READ THE FOLLOWING SUBMISSION CRITERIA:
+PLEASE READ THE FOLLOWING SUBMISSION CRITERIA

-All concurrent sessions will be approximately 60 minutes long.
 Although the program committee will make every effort to honor your requested format option, the committee may recommend an alternate format in order to accept as many proposals as possible.
 Presenters will be notified via e-mail.

 - NACADA does not discriminate on the basis of race, creed, gender, sexual orientation, national origin, age, disability, or marital status.

 - Commercial products are not to be promoted in NACADA sessions.

 - Due to budgetary considerations, the conference is unable to offer complimentary registration or lodging for presenters.
 All presenters must register for the conference.